 (tens of millions of years ago) to more recent ones (millions of years ago or

 thousands of years ago).
 This wide time frame enables me to use alternative

 methods for understanding evolutionary processes from molecular phylogenetics

 (between genera and species) to phylogeography and genetic diversity dynamics

 of selected species (within species or closely related species).

 Besides constructing molecular phylogenies I use integrative methods to addresses hypotheses about TRF evolution.
 These methods include molecular dating, ancestral area reconstructions (biogeography), diversification rate analyses, ancestral character reconstruction (morphology or biomes) and ecological niche modeling (using GIS).
 I am also interested in integrating ecology and pollination biology into the study of diversification and speciation.

 I am active in taxonomical research in two wonderful plant families characteristic of TRF: Palms and Annonaceae.
 I undertake monographs and revisions of several little known genera in both families.
 I also plan to write floras for both families for different countries.
-I work in herbaria and undertake field work for collecting plants in South America and Africa.
+I work in herbaria and undertake field work for collecting plants in South America, Africa and South East Asia.
 This last part is the basis of my research.
 Without taxonomy the above research projects would be hampered.

-Finally, I use the internet and special tools available to disseminate and make this information available to everyone (open access journals, scratchpad websites (see here), this website).
+Finally, I use the internet and special tools available to disseminate and make this information available to everyone (open access journals, scratchpad websites (see World Annonaceae and Palms of Africa websites).